DonealPique/Experiment-V/project_plan.md

 # PS

-(It wasn't suppose take this long but wasted a lot time reading docs and watching tutorial videos on youtube..... (┬┬﹏┬┬) ).
+(It wasn't suppose take this long but i wasted a lot time reading docs and watching tutorial videos on youtube..... (┬┬﹏┬┬) ).